adsl14/monitoring/README.md

 -	`conda install -c conda-forge earthengine-api`

 ***VERY IMPORTANT***:
-If you're using an AMD, and has installed 'plaidml', you have to include, at the begining of the python code, the following code: `import plaidml.keras plaidml.keras.install_backend()`
+If you're using an AMD, and have installed 'plaidml', you have to include, at the begining of the python code, the following code: `import plaidml.keras plaidml.keras.install_backend()`

 ## 2. Running tensorflow